Clacly96/ESPic/Peer-to-Peer/readme.md

 ```python
 def stampa_messagggi():
 ```
-This function inserts in the listbox of the grafical interface, the list of the received messages.
+This function inserts into listbox of the graphic interface the list of the received messages.
 Messages are extracted from the queue "messaggi".

 ```python
 class serverThread (threading.Thread):